Why Shares of ALGN Stock Slid Badly on Earnings

-When markets sold off sharply on Wednesday, they took Align Technology, Inc. (NASDAQ:ALGN) down 6.5% on the day.
+When markets sold off sharply on Wednesday, they took Align Technology (NASDAQ:ALGN) down 6.5% on the day.
 After the company reported third-quarter results, however, that daily drop looks like a rounding error.
-The stock fell 22% after hours, and is still down nearly 20%.
+ALGN stock fell 22% after hours, and is still down nearly 20%.

 The company issued soft Q4 guidance.
 And the market is always pricing stocks in the future.
 So is the double-digit drop warranted?